API Index — Namespaces, Packages, Reports, Indices

 - Apache mod_php

-apache_response_headers()— currently set outbound headers. - apache_setenv() : bool
+apache_response_headers()— return currently queued outbound headers. - apache_setenv() : bool

-- Apache mod_php per-request env table.
-Backed by
+- Apache mod_php per-request env table setter (

 - Apache mod_php